 It’s a good idea for a seller to hire a home inspector to evaluate the condition of their apartment or house, especially if it's been a number of years since they had one or had renovations.

-Not only will it save the seller an unpleasant surprise during negotiations, but might give them a pretty good picture of how to price the house or if it's time to renovate.
+It will save the seller an unpleasant surprise during negotiations and give them a pretty good picture of how to price the house or if it's time to renovate.